swainechen/chenlab-training/websites/gis-aws/content/_index.md

 Today, more cloud-based HPC applications run on AWS than on any other cloud.

-Select a workshop from the left panel or continue to *AWS HPC Overview*.
+Select a workshop from the left panel or continue to *AWS-GIS Training Overview*.